binjr/binjr.github.io/docs/documentation/user_guide/sources.md

 To add a new source to a workspace, use the menu bar to navigate to Sources &gt; New Source and select the type of source to add.

-???
-Example "Show me"
+!!!
+Example "Example"
     <video controls muted src="/assets/videos/add_source_menu.mp4" type="video/mp4"/></video>

 Alternatively, if there are no sources in the current workspace yet, you can click on the icon on the left pane.

-???
-Example "Show me"
+!!!
+Example "Example"
     <video controls  muted src="/assets/videos/add_source_icon.mp4" type="video/mp4"/></video>

 you can add any number of sources, of any supported type to a single workspace.

-???
-Example "Show me"
+!!!
+Example "Example"
     <video controls  muted src="/assets/videos/add_many_sources.mp4" type="video/mp4"/></video>